AUIntroBioinformatics/Ploidy-Bois/Step1.md

 The variable we are interested in testing for our tetraploid genomes is coverage.
 One genome was simulated under a coverage similar to the rest of the samples (~24X after rerunning, see Simulations).
 Three additional genomes were simulated under 12X, 6X, and 3X, respectively.

 #### SNPs (Fig 1B)
+The variable tested for SNP variation in C. elegans simulated genome.
+Three genomes were simulated with 0 SNPs, three with 1 SNP per 50,000 bases, three with 1 SNP per 10,000 bases, and three with 1 SNP per 100 bases.

 #### Duplications and Inversions (Fig 1C)